 Though it’s not completely understood why this is the case, research does suggest there is a connection between the levels of histamine in your body and how sleepy you feel.
 Too much histamine may contribute to wakefulness.

-Because of its calming effects, Hydroxyzine is often prescribed for anxiety, insomnia, and in some cases is even used in anesthesia.
+Because of its calming effects, this medication is often prescribed for anxiety, the sleep disorder insomnia, and in some cases is even used in anesthesia.

 In addition to drowsiness, possible side effects can include: